pnmtjonahen/literate-octo-bassoon/README.md

 - Run docker-compose to start the services

-First get the local host IPadress, thisis added as extra_hosts to the docker images that need a eureka-server host name.
+First get the local host IPadress, this is added as extra_hosts to the docker images that need a eureka-server host name.
 This allows for client discovery outside the docker network.

 ```
 HOST_IP=`ip -4 addr show scope global dev wlp2s0 | grep inet | awk '{print \$2}' | cut -d / -f 1`